thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 > -- [Jez Humble](https://twitter.com/jezhumble)

 For Git, this is the *main* branch.
-For Mercurial this is the *default* branch.
+For Mercurial, this is the *default* branch.
 For CVS and SubVersion, this is *trunk*.

 > **Feature Branching** is a practice where people do not merge their code into